 We Are Self-Supporting Missionaries

-We would like to first serve the local church through pastoral care, teaching, hospitality, and prayer.
+We would like to first serve the local church through pastoral ministry (John), teaching, hospitality, and prayer.
 Second, it is desirable to go and serve the global church through the use of short-term mission trips.
 In these trips, I (John) plan to provide intensive biblical language and theology courses to equip local leaders with the tools and resources necessary to begin translating from Greek and Hebrew into their own language.
 This will require a multi-year investment into a single area.
 The biggest work will be creating resources for future translators and pastors, such as grammars, lexicons, and dictionaries.

 (More information HERE)

 It is desirable that we serve with other like-minded believers to assist in this endeavor.
 However, there is no promise of pay.
 Everyone will be self-supporting.
 There are also no plans to ‘go public’ with the work.
 Meaning, this work (the Riverside and The Underground Seminary) won’t have marketing campaigns.
 We will trust the Holy Spirit to take us where we need to go and to send us those who need training.
 Those who are visiting need to ensure they are giving as much as they are receiving.
 This means that those who come are expected to contribute.
+The current cost of living at the Riverside is about $16 a day or $483 a month per person.

 Recommended Books / Links